benbjohnson/litestream.io/content/getting-started/_index.md

 This tutorial will get you up and running with Litestream locally and replicating a SQLite database to Amazon S3.
 By the end, you'll understand the `replicate` and `restore` commands and be able to continuously backup your database.
-It assumes you're comfortable on the command line.
+It assumes you're comfortable on the command line and have some basic familiarity with Amazon AWS.

-_You should expect to complete this tutorial in about 10 minutes._
+_You should expect to this tutorial to take about 10 minutes._

 ## Prerequisites